openapi-ts/openapi-typescript/packages/openapi-react-query/README.md

-# openapi-react-query
+# @insightfactory/openapi-react-query

-openapi-react-query is a type-safe tiny wrapper (1 kb) around [@tanstack/react-query](https://tanstack.com/query/latest/docs/framework/react/overview) to work with OpenAPI schema.
+@insightfactory/openapi-react-query is a type-safe tiny wrapper (1 kb) around [@tanstack/react-query](https://tanstack.com/query/latest/docs/framework/react/overview) to work with OpenAPI schema.

-It works by using [openapi-fetch](../openapi-fetch) and [openapi-typescript](../openapi-typescript) so you get all the following features:
+It works by using [openapi-fetch](https://www.npmjs.com/package/openapi-fetch) and [openapi-typescript](https://www.npmjs.com/package/openapi-typescript) so you get all the following features:

 - ✅ No typos in URLs or params.
 - ✅ All parameters, request bodies, and responses are type-checked and 100% match your schema